Straight edge: Youth crew (mid-1980s)

-During the youth crew era, which started in the mid-1980s, the influence of music on the straight edge scene seemed to be at an all-time high.
+During the youth crew era, which started in the mid-1980s, the influence of music on the straight-edge scene seemed to be at an all-time high.
 The branches of straight edge that came about during this era seemed to originate from ideas presented in songs, and many youth crew bands had a strong heavy metal influence.
 Notable youth crew bands included: Youth of Today, Gorilla Biscuits, Judge, Bold, Chain of Strength, Turning Point, Uniform Choice, and Slapshot.

-In the mid-1980s, the band Youth of Today became associated with the straight edge movement, and their song "Youth Crew" expressed a desire to unite the scene into a movement.
+In the mid-1980s, the band Youth of Today became associated with the straight-edge movement, and their song "Youth Crew" expressed a desire to unite the scene into a movement.
 Vegetarianism became an important theme in straight edge during this era, starting with Youth of Today's 1988 song "No More", which contained lyrics condemning the consumption of meat.
 This trend toward animal rights and veganism within the straight edge movement reached its peak in the 1990s.

 1990s

 By the early 1990s, straight edge became a well-known part of the wider punk and DIY scene and underwent musical and political shifts.
-In the early part of the decade, a number of straight edge punks and their bands picked up on the vegetarian and other social justice politics of the mid-1980s and began comprehensively advocating for social justice, animal liberation, veganism, and straight edge.
-During this period, the straight edge scene birthed two major offshoots: the more conservative hardline and the religiously influenced Krishna Consciousness.
+In the early part of the decade, several straight-edge punks and their bands picked up on the vegetarian and other social justice politics of the mid-1980s and began comprehensively advocating for social justice, animal liberation, veganism, and straight edge.
+During this period, the straight edge scene birthed two major offshoots: the more conservative hardline and the Krishna Consciousness influenced, retrospectively known as Krishnacore.
 While the majority of straight edge punks and Hare Krishna converts were pacifists, those influenced by hardline showed a willingness to resort to violence to promote their subculture.
 Musically, the straight edge scene increasingly was drawing from heavy metal and was a founding influence on metalcore.